DrKarma05/DiscordBot.js/README.md

 # GTPS Discord Bot

-A Discord bot designed for managing GTPS (Growtopia Private Server) functionalities, providing users with commands to enhance their gaming experience.
+A Discord bot designed for managing GTPS (Growtopia Private Server) functionalities, providing users with commands to enhance their server experience.

 ## Table of Contents
 - [Features](#features)